‘London Town’: Film Review

 Meyers, who’s already proven his rock prowess as Elvis Presley and as a Bowie-esque glam star in Velvet Goldmine, has more exuberance than snarl as Strummer, in keeping with the movie’s general mood.
 His vocals are commendable, particularly in a rehearsal version of “Clampdown.”
 (Music producers Steve Jordan and Steve McLaughlin generate some grit in the film’s half-dozen Clash songs.)
 The other members of the band have no lines of dialogue; they’re there to complete the image — which finally, is all Strummer’s presence in the story amounts to.

 In his third big-screen performance, Huttlestone (Into the Woods) conveys Shay’s innocence and awakening, even as the screenplay travels a well-worn path.
-He’s persuasively dazzled by his mother and then, predictably, her scold.
+He’s persuasively dazzled by his mother and then, predictably, becomes her scold.
 Though McElhone lends nuance to the role, her character is the most obviously two-dimensional in a film that never gets beneath the surface.

 It’s as though the precisely art-directed period detail serves to cushion the characters from the turmoil at the edges of the story.
 While Borte includes skirmishes with the anti-immigrant National Front, which certainly gives the film a contemporary resonance, those elements finally feel like another form of the colorful wallpaper that lines Shay’s house.
 (The director also incorporates footage from Rude Boy, a 1980 fiction-documentary hybrid featuring The Clash that the band disavowed.)